 The 7th Annual Festivals of Speed Orlando will take place on November 29 to December 1, 2013, benefitting the Arnold Palmer Hospital for Children.
 Guests will have the opportunity of viewing exotic cars, customized motorcycles, vintage and contemporary aircraft and high performance boats, along with a range of luxury lifestyle products.
 For more information visit www.festivalsofspeed.com

 This section of Autoracing.com delves into the wide world of automobiles, and explores the reasons why cars and trucks have become much more than simple tools of transportation.
-Sports Cars provides fresh insights as well as basic information on these exciting adrenaline-pumping vehicles.
-Find out how sports cars first came to be, and learn how [...]

 The North Carolina Auto Racing Hall of Fame is dedicated to remembering and bringing honor to the people and the machines that have been responsible for many memorable and extraordinary moments in racing.
 All the exhibits and inductees at the North Carolina Auto Racing Hall of Fame are testament to the love and commitment that goes into this sport, the long hours and the hard work done by everyone on a racing team.

 There is a Board of Directors at the North Carolina Hall of Fame that ensures that all areas of this non-profit organization are taken care of.
 The board consists of Penske Team Owner Don Miller; Vice Chairman Cecile Ebert; Secretary and Treasurer Wanda Cavin; Bobby Allison, Winton Cup Champion and previous team owner and motor sports broadcaster, Buddy Baker.
 Other members include Johnny Hayes, Joe Gibbs, Darrell Gwynn, Max Helton, Garry Hill, Benny Parsons, Mickey Nutting, Rusty Wallace and Deb Williams.